David Beckham: 2006 FIFA World Cup

 In England's opening game at the 2006 World Cup, against Paraguay on 10 June 2006, Beckham's free kick led to an own-goal by Carlos Gamarra as England won 1–0.
 In England's next match, played against Trinidad and Tobago on 15 June 2006, Beckham's cross in the 83rd minute led to a Peter Crouch goal, which put England into the lead 1–0.
 Beckham gave another assist to Steven Gerrard.
 In the end they won 2–0.
-He was named Man of the Match by tournament sponsor Budweiser.

 During England's second round match against Ecuador, Beckham scored from a free kick in the 59th minute, becoming the first English player to score in three separate World Cups, and giving England a 1–0 victory and a place in the quarter-finals.
 He was sick before the game and vomited several times as a result of dehydration and illness that he got after having scored the winning goal for England.
 In the quarter-final against Portugal, Beckham was substituted following an injury shortly after half time and the England team went on to lose the match on penalties (3–1), the score having been 0–0 after extra time.
 After his substitution, Beckham was visibly shaken and emotional for not being able to play, being in tears at one point.

-A day after England were knocked out of the World Cup, an emotional Beckham made a statement in a news conference that he had stepped down as England captain, stating: "It has been an honour and privilege to captain my country but, having been captain for 58 of my 95 games, I feel the time is right to pass on the armband as we enter a new era under Steve McClaren."
+A day after England was knocked out of the World Cup, an emotional Beckham made a statement in a news conference that he had stepped down as England captain, stating: "It has been an honour and privilege to captain my country but, having been captain for 58 of my 95 games, I feel the time is right to pass on the armband as we enter a new era under Steve McClaren."
 (Beckham had won 94 caps up to that point.)
 He was succeeded by Chelsea captain John Terry.

 Having stepped down as captain after the World Cup, Beckham was dropped completely from the England national team selected by new coach Steve McClaren on 11 August 2006.
 McClaren said that he was "looking to go in a different direction" with the team, and that Beckham "wasn't included within that".
-McClaren said Beckham could be recalled in future.
-Shaun Wright-Phillips, Kieran Richardson and the World Cup alternative to Beckham, Aaron Lennon, were all included, although McClaren eventually opted to employ Steven Gerrard in that role.